isabella232/dynamic-media-classic.en-1/help/quick-start-target-integration.md

 This Quick Start is designed to get you up and running quickly with Target Standard/Premium HTML offer sets.
 Follow steps 1 through 3.
 After each step is a cross-reference to a topic heading where you can find more information.

-**1. Enter your Target Standard/Premium URL in the Application General Settings screen.**
+**1. Enter your Adobe Target Standard/Premium URL in the Application General Settings screen.**

 Dynamic Media Classic needs your Target Standard/Premium URL to integrate with Target Standard/Premium.
 Copy the portion of your Target Standard/Premium URL up to and including *.com*, and enter it in the Dynamic Media Classic Application General Settings screen.
 See [Integrating Dynamic Media Classic with Target Standard/Premium](integrating-dmc-with-target.md#integrating-dmc-with-target).